Folks are always going on about how expensive it is to have kids these days. They’re right. Affording adoption is no exception.

-You don’t have to be rich to adopt a child, but as in most aspects of American life, it sure doesn’t hurt.
-Being in a position to throw money at your adoption might speed up the process, may jump you to the head of the queue, or could make you more attractive to placing parents.
+You don’t have to be incredibly well off to adopt a child, but as in most aspects of American life, it sure doesn’t hurt.
+Being in a position to invest more money in your adoption might speed up the process, bump you to the head of the queue, or make you more attractive to expectant parents.

 Notice the keyword is adequate.
-No one is requiring lavish or extravagant, so you should suffer no worries about space camp or Oxford, or having to upgrade your home computer every six months to keep Junior on the cutting edge, and although it may be trendy to dress tykes in $200 togs, it is most certainly not required.
+No one is requiring “lavish” or “extravagant”.
+So you shouldn’t worry about space camp, Oxford, or having to upgrade your home computer every six months to keep Junior on the cutting edge.
+While it may be trendy to dress tykes in $200 togs, it is most certainly not required.

 Coming up with the cash

-With US Domestic Infant adoption costs running between $5,000 and $40,000, and some, even more, many families are hoping to grow this way that do some deep and creative thinking over how to muster the finances to match the need.
+With U.S. Domestic Infant adoption costs running between affordable and less so, many families hoping to grow this way do some deep and creative thinking about how to muster the finances to match their need.

 Loans and second mortgages are one way to turn assets into a usable form, and if there’s a high limit on a credit card, that can work, too.

-Taking on more work, contract jobs, or part-time positions may add enough to the coffers to fund an adoption– or perhaps simply cutting back on luxuries or holiday spending can do the trick.
+Taking on more work, contract jobs, or part-time positions may add enough to the account to fund an adoption—or perhaps simply cutting back on luxuries or holiday spending can do the trick.

-Turning to friends and family is a tactic that works for some families, and aside from bringing in the needed resource,s this can also involve a wider loving circle in your process and have you walking your adoption journey with a large audience following each step and shouting encouragement from the sidelines.
+Turning to friends and family is a tactic that works for some families.
+Aside from bringing in the needed resources, this can also involve a wider loving circle in your process.
+You can walk your adoption journey with a large audience following each step and shouting encouragement from the sidelines.